snitch-org/snitch/README.md

 Notable current limitations:

- - Test macros (`REQUIRE(...)`, etc.) may only be used inside the test body (or in lambdas defined in the test body), and cannot be used in other functions.
  - No fixtures, or set-up/tear-down helpers (`SECTION()` can be used to share set-up/tear-down logic).
  - No multi-threaded test execution.